 Learn to Swim

-The club operates a learn to swim program, swimmers will progress through the levels as an when the coach or coaches are satisfied that the swimmer is capable of moving up to the next level.
+The club operates a learn-to-swim program, swimmers will progress through the levels as and when the coach or coaches are satisfied that the swimmer is capable of moving up to the next level.

-The details of swimmers times are recorded and kept by the club.
-The information is updated for every time recorded and swimmers progress can be seen over the recent months of activity.
+The details of swimmers’ times are recorded and kept by the club.
+The information is updated every time recorded and swimmers progress can be seen over the recent months of activity.
 These times are available in SCM.